A boat ride 250 meters underground through Diros Caves

 Explorason is super excited.
 He loves to go to unusual places, and we have been trying to get to these caves for days.
 I did find it interesting that on the way to this region, two people told us the wrong area for the caves, and it was finally stopping to ask a man outside of Kalamata that we were given the right directions.
 His English as good for an older man, but then he tells us he is the Chief of Police.
 Such a helpful man!

 Now we find ourselves wearing rain jackets – it is only 17C down here, and the water in 11C.

 There is an elaborate system of electrical wires that drape through the water, so the caves are naturally lit.
-At first the waters are shallow and the tunnels are wide, but as the boat is manoeuvred by one man and a small paddle.
+At first, the waters are shallow and the tunnels are wide, but as the boat is maneuvered by one man and a small paddle.

-As we head deeper into the caves, the height changes from 1/2 metre deep water to 75 metres deep.
+As we head deeper into the caves, the height changes from 1/2 meter deep water to 75 meters deep.
 The total length of the caves is 14 km.

-We are fortunate the lady behind speaks both english and Greek, so she interprets and we learn a lot, and Explorason can ask all sots of questions.
+We are fortunate the lady behind speaks both English and Greek, so she interprets and we learn a lot, and Explorason can ask all sorts of questions.
 He learns only Eels live in here and go to feed in the ocean, and then come and hide here.
 In 35 years, our ‘captain’ has only seen two eels.